top of page

 Consul General

-Ms. CHARMAINE ROWENA C. AVIQUIVIL, a career officer at the Department of Foreign Affairs (DFA), is the new Consul General of the Philippine Consulate General in Sydney, Australia.
-She arrived at Post on 25 October 2022.
+Ms. Charmaine Rowena C. Aviquivil is a seasoned career diplomat who has served in different capacities in the home office and the foreign service of the Department of Foreign Affairs.
+She assumed her responsibilities as the Consul General of the Philippine Consulate General in Sydney, Australia on 25 October 2022.

 Consul Sheila Marie C. Tario is the Consulate General’s Planning Officer and Supervising Officer for Passport, Visa, and Assistance to Nationals Services.
 She is also the focal person for Political and Economic Affairs.